USF-HII/usf-hii.github.io/pages/hii-hpc/faq.md

 for all faculty, students, staff, and partners.

-The [HII-HPC Cluster](../hii-hpc.html) represents a specialized subset of resources integrating into the overall CIRCE environment while providing the unique requirements of high-throughput bioinformatics as a workload.
+The [HII-HPC Cluster](../hii-hpc.html) represents a specialized subset of resources integrating into the overall CIRCE environment providing the unique requirements of high-throughput bioinformatics as a workload.

 As a result, please use the [HII Compute Portal Documentation](https://usf-hii.github.io/)